adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 ## Training Models

 * Always divide your data into train and validation (and test if you want) sets.
 Checking performance on your validation set at certain points during training will help you determine whether the network is learning and when overfitting starts to happen.
+* Always shuffle your data when you're creating training batches.

 ## Hyperparameters